 In total Escape has about 400 distinct characters, so even though these students have played many games, there are still parts of the game and outcomes they have not explored.

-Looking forward, into the Haze
+Into the Haze

 - Random encounters.
 These are scenes that can happen in different places and at different times.